 My husband and I are avid composters.
-All our kitchen and yard waste goes into a bin we built ourselves, and we pull out enough finished compost each year to feed about half of our vegetable garden.
-When my husband tells friends and coworkers about our setup, though, they often respond with a sigh, “Gee, I wish I could do that.”
+All our kitchen and yard waste goes into a bin we built ourselves, and we pull out enough finished compost each year to feed about half our vegetable garden.
+When my husband tells friends and co-workers about our setup, they often respond with a sigh, “Gee, I wish I could do that.”

-If he asks them why they can’t, some of them explain that they just don’t have the time to build and maintain a compost pile.
-Others say that their yard isn’t big enough, or they don’t have a yard at all.
+If he asks them why they can’t, some of them explain they just don’t have the time to build and maintain a compost pile.
+Others say their yard isn’t big enough or they don’t have a yard at all.
 And occasionally, some add that setting up a compost bin is too expensive for the small amount of vegetable waste they have.

 What they don’t realize is that none of these problems is really a deal breaker.
 Composting is an incredibly versatile process, and it doesn’t have to take a lot of time, space, or money.
 No matter which of those resources you’re short on, there’s a composting method out there that can work for you.

 Any kind of vegetable matter, left to its own devices, will eventually decay.
 Composting is simply a way of controlling that natural process.
 When you gather a heap of plant waste together in one place, it breaks down into a dark, crumbly substance called humus that makes a nutrient-rich fertilizer for home gardens or other landscaping projects.

 Benefits of Composting

 It’s easy to understand why my husband’s co-workers say they would love to compost.
 It offers a whole list of benefits — for your yard, your wallet, and the Earth.